 Process Your Grief Awareness with the Legacy Recorder

 As you write your story, I encourage you to look at what I’ve created.
 If you’re trying to make a space for your grief awareness, you’ve been trying to ignore it, or you are now ready to address it, the Legacy Recorder might be a solution.

 The Legacy Recorder is available on Amazon, either as an ebook or print copy.
 If you buy a print copy, I’ll sign it and send it you.

 Everyone processes grief differently, which means we all need different solutions and methods to go through the process.
-Each of us learns in our own way how to work with the grief, figure out how to function, and how to put the pieces of our souls back together after a loved one is gone.
-Whether or not the Legacy Recorder is the right option for you is okay; just find a way to come to peace with your grief awareness.
+Each of us learns in our own way how to work with the grief, figuring out how to function, and how to put the pieces of our souls back together after a loved one is gone.
+Whether or not the Legacy Recorder is the right option for you is okay; just try to make the time to come to peace with the grief being part of you and embrace that awareness.

 Personally, I use the Legacy Recorder every day to help me be present with my kids and remind me that there’s stuff there, lingering.
 I created a live writing workshop to help you work with someone you love to tell their story or begin writing your own.
 I encourage you to come and write part of your story.